 Top tip: Magnesium is absorbed well through the skin, so consider including Magnesium Sleep Lotion Junior in their post-bath routine.
 Not only will it boost their supply of the nutrient, but combined with the lavender and chamomile will soothe them ready for a peaceful night’s sleep.

-Calcium gets a lot of press when it comes to growing children and with good reason, its key to building strong bones and teeth.
+Calcium gets a lot of press when it comes to growing children and with good reason, it's a key to building strong bones and teeth.
 We are often encouraged to eat dairy products for calcium but there are plenty of good non-dairy sources of calcium too.
 Broccoli, sesame seeds (and their paste, known as tahini) spinach, chia seeds and dried figs all provide calcium.

 Vitamin D has now overtaken Vitamin C as the country’s most popular supplement, largely because it’s so hard to get enough of it through our diet alone.
 Vitamin D is important for helping build strong, healthy bones and supporting immune system function.